02-003 Code of Conduct_20212-003

 Form/Affidavit;

-d) the Complaint Form/Affidavit must include the name of the Member alleged to have
+d) the Complaint Form/Affidavit must include the name of the Member alleged to

-contravened, the date, time and location of the alleged contravention and any and all
+allegedly contravened, the date, time and location of the alleged contravention

-other information as required on the Complaint Form/Affidavit;
+and any and all other information as required on the Complaint Form/Affidavit;

-e) the complaint shall be filed with the Integrity Commissioner who shall confirm that the
+e) the complaint shall be filed with the Integrity Commissioner who shall confirm that

-information is complete as to a), b), c) and d) of this section;
+the information is complete as to a), b), c) and d) of this section;

-f) the Integrity Commissioner will determine whether the matter is, on its face, a complaint
+f) the Integrity Commissioner will determine whether the matter is, on its face, a

-with respect to compliance with the Code of Conduct and is not covered by any other
+complaint with respect to compliance with the Code of Conduct and is not

-applicable legislation or policy; and
+covered by any other applicable legislation or policy; and

 g) the Integrity Commissioner may, but shall not be obligated, to request additional